hive-engineering/hive-service/README.md

 attribute :some_attribute, type: Types::Any
 ```

-The use of `Any` type should be limited as much as possible since it opposes the whole concept of typing in the first place!
+> The use of `Any` type should be limited as much as possible since it contradicts the whole concept of typing in the first place!

 ### Any any type